sipb/homeworld/docs/deploy.md

 **WARNING**: because gpg's `--passphrase-file` option is used, only the first line from the file will be used as the key!

+**WARNING**: The disaster recovery key is used to encrypt upstream keys.
+If you are rotating the disaster recovery key, you should first decrypt the upstream keys:

+    $ spire keytab export egg-sandwich egg-keytab
+    $ spire https export homeworld.mit.edu ./homeworld.mit.edu.key ./homeworld.mit.edu.pem

 Recommended method of generating the passphrase:

     $ pwgen -s 160 1 >$HOMEWORLD_DISASTER